ArcanaBuilder/Arcana/README.md

 ```bash
 arcana build -p Release
 ```
 Profiles modify behavior without injecting conditional logic into the DSL.
 Attributes that extend, not complicate.
 Attributes add metadata to tasks: ordering, interpreters, multithreading, cache behavior, and more.
 They enhance your workflow without adding hidden semantics.
 Predictable caching.

 Arcana automatically checks whether a task’s inputs have changed:
 **unchanged → task skipped**
 **modified → task executed**

-Use your preferred interpreter
+Use your preferred interpreter:
 Task bodies run in the system’s interpreter (bash by default).

 Arcana does not embed its own programming language.
 If your shell can run it, Arcana can orchestrate it.

 ## 🧠 Philosophy
 **Transparency**: no invisible rules.
 **Minimalism**: a tool stays maintainable by staying small.
 **User control**: you describe the build; Arcana executes it.

 ## 🚀 Getting Started
 Create an arcfile at your project root, by the generator.